chronosphereio/processing-templates/CONTRIBUTING.md

 `<processor_id>` is a simple descriptive name for the collector template.

+### Lua Script Examples

+Lua script examples should all be stored in the following path: `processors/lua_examples/<lua_name>/template.json` using the same logical structure as other projects.

+`<lua_name>` is a descriptive name for the function of the lua script in question.

 ## Standards

 Each template directory must include a README file with a minimum set of details: